cnoe482/VM-Setup/README.md

 - Click **Review + Create**
 - Review your options then Click **Create**
 - Wait while VM is Deploying
+- When Deployment is finished Click **Go to resource**
+- Now you should be able to see a breakdown of your VM

 <img width="609" height="725" alt="step3" src="https://github.com/user-attachments/assets/e0747861-fe56-415a-a429-b4af43126e5a" />